At around midnight on Friday, LOCOG once again re-released tickets and Peter and I were able to get tickets to the following sessions:

 As we were walking up to our seats, we noticed the warm-up court nestled behind the stadium and we watched the ladies warm-up.

 The Men’s match was Italy versus the USA team of Todd Rogers and Phil Dalhausser and Italy won.
-It was gut wrenching because Rogers/Dalhausser are the reigning Men’s Olympic beach volleyball champions and more importantly because Phil Dalhausser is a hunk and I am an idiot for not taking an close-up photos.
+It was gut-wrenching because Rogers/Dalhausser are the reigning Men’s Olympic beach volleyball champions and more importantly because Phil Dalhausser is a hunk and I am an idiot for not taking close-up photos.

 The experience was just as electric and magical as my first day at Horse Guards Parade.
 Though the session was shorter than the prior two sessions, the upside was that I was far less intoxicated than I was on the all-day beach volleyball extravaganza.